DarkflameUniverse/DarkflameServer/README.md

 * [Running the server](#running-the-server)
 * [User Guide](#user-guide)
 * [Docker](#docker)

+## Disclaimers
+### Setup difficulty
+Throughout the entire build and setup process a level of familiarity with the command line and preferably a Unix-like development environment is greatly advantageous.

+## Step by step walkthrough for building a single-player server from source
+If you would like a setup for a single player server only on a Windows machine built from source, use the [Native Windows Setup Guide by HailStorm](https://gist.github.com/HailStorm32/169df65a47a104199b5cc57d10fa57de) and skip this README.

 ## Clone the repository
 If you are on Windows, you will need to download and install git from [here](https://git-scm.com/download/win)